keymanapp/help.keyman.com/developer/17.0/reference/kmc/cli/reference.md

 * `kmc analyze osk-rewrite-from-char-use -m mapping-file [infile...]`

-: Rewrites On Screen Keyboard files from source mappingWrites a
+: Rewrites On Screen Keyboard files from source mapping

+* `kmc message [message...]`

+: Describes one or more compiler messages in greater detail

 ## `kmc` global options